wenjianhao/Deep-Koopman-learning-of-nonlinear-time-varying-systems/README.md

 __Things to do in the Nov__<br />
 - *Proof: As the parameters of NN lifting go to the infinity, the K will converge*<br />
 - *Proof: Convergence of the time variant system*<br />
+- *Lemma 1: As we get the new data, the new approxmated k is related to the previous k matrix (Done)*<br />
+- *Lemma 2: Place the weight for the data, by the order of the time*<br />